jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_w_unittest.rst

 * :ref:`that everything in Python is an object<everything is an object>`
 * :ref:`how to use the unittest library<another way to write tests>`

-:ref:`Would you like to test TypeError with classes?<TypeError with classes>`
+:ref:`Would you like to test the person project with unittest?<test person with unittest>`

 ----